 75W | 0 | 0 | 1 x 600W | 675W |

-Many graphics card can require a combination of different PCIe cables.
+Many graphics cards can require a combination of different PCIe cables.
 For instance, a graphics card with a power requirement of 375W would require 2 x 8 Pin connectors.

-You have to make sure that your power supply is strong enough to supply the rated power and that it has enough PCIe connectors for the PCIe cables requires by the GPU.
+You must ensure that your power supply is strong enough to supply the rated power and has enough PCIe connectors for the PCIe cables required by the GPU.

 7. Video Output Cables

-Video output cables, as the name suggests, are data cables that take video signals from your PC to the your display device i.e. monitor.
+As the name suggests, video output cables are data cables that take video signals from your PC to your display device, i.e., monitor.

-There are many different types of video output interfaces and each of these interfaces have their separate video output cable.
+There are many different types of video output interfaces, each with a separate video output cable.

-If you have a fairly old monitor, chances are that it will feature the VGA or DVI-D interface.
+If you have a reasonably old monitor, it will likely feature the VGA or DVI-D interface.

 Newer monitors almost all feature the HDMI interface and thus have the HDMI cables included.

 Video output cables are typically provided with the monitor.
-If a monitor has multiple input interface i.e HDMI, VGA, DP, it will not necessarily provide cables for all of the offered interfaces.
+If a monitor has multiple input interfaces, i.e., HDMI, VGA, DP, it will only provide cables for some of the offered interfaces.

 8. Monitor Power Cable